local-toronto-php-groups/2026jun11_laravel_toronto/README.md

 Chris is speaking at PHP Tek in May (see link below).
 I do not see Vehikl on the speakers list @ LaraConUS 2026, but Colin Decarlo has spoken there a few times.

-Chris organizes the Guelph PHP User Group.
+Chris organizes the GPUG PHP User Group.
 I think Chris took over from Colin -- we'll get the full story in June.
 GPUG is held at Vehikl's Waterloo office.

 Schedule:
 - 6:00pm to 7:00pm: meet-and-greet